 - If your dog doesn’t already have a food puzzle, consider getting one and putting kidney-friendly food in it.
 Not only will your canine companion get food treats while playing with the puzzle, but it will provide a distraction from your food table.

 - Spend extra one-on-one time with your dog — that’s the best treat of all for your furry friend.
 A long walk, weather permitting, or more time playing fetch or tag may be the best gift you can give your canine companion.

 Feeding dogs with kidney disease requires keeping a close eye on what they’re being fed, including treats.
 Although treats should make up no more than 10 percent of a dog’s diet, they can still have a substantial impact on kidney health if they’re high in sodium (salt), phosphorus and protein.
-But with a little planning and creativity, you can still spoil your dog that has kidney disease on Thanksgiving Day.
+But with a little planning and creativity, you can still spoil your dog who has kidney disease on Thanksgiving Day.